Doctor of Physical Therapy Admission Application Procedures

 Applying for Admission

-The South College Doctor of Physical Therapy Program is currently accepting applications for admission to the Summer 2019 term.
+The South College Doctor of Physical Therapy Program applications opens in February and July each year.
 It is strongly encouraged that all applicants thoroughly review the instructions for submitting an application through PTCAS as available for download through the PTCAS website before attempting to apply to the South College Doctor of Physical Therapy Program.

 All of the following materials must be submitted through PTCAS: